disease-maps/disease-maps.github.io/pages/events/DMCM2025/posters.md

 - P16: *"Towards a knowledge graph of the evidence base on colorectal cancer risk factors"*
 by Simon Van den bergh, Tomas Kulhanek, Simon Denil, and Gökhan Ertaylan

+- P16: *"Shared and unique mechanisms of IMIDs: atopic dermatitis and ulcerative colitis disease maps"*
+by Oxana Lopata, Reinhard Schneider, Venkata Satagopam, and Marek Ostaszewski